LGUG2Z/bfm/README.md

 bfm add --mas Xcode --mas-id 497799835
 ```

-Additional arguments for brew dependencies can be specified with the `--args` flag and service restart behaviour [always, changed] can be specified with the `--restart-service` flag.
+Additional arguments for brew dependencies can be specified with the `--args` flag and service restart behaviour (`always`, `changed`) can be specified with the `--restart-service` flag.

 The same flags must also be used with the `remove` and `check` commands.